Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 **As a result, the dongle remains stable and continues to bridge BLE data without interference from Zwift’s USB scans**.

-### 🧩 What’s going on when connected to computer running Arduino IDE
+### 🧩 What’s going on when connected to the computer running Arduino IDE

 When you select **Hardware CDC and JTAG** in the `Tools → Menu`: